 The space underneath these two loops – the gap where you insert your hook – is called the top of the stitch.The knotted part on either side of this space that you actually see from the side in a finished piece, is called the post.

-So when you put your hook through the top of the stitch there should be two pieces of wool now on top of the hook – these are the front and back loops of the stitch that you are putting a new stitch into.
-When you yarn over, there should now be three lines of wool over your hook, and when you pull that yarn through, there will now be one line of wool left on the hook.
+So when you put your hook through the top of the stitch there should be two strands of wool now on top of the hook – these are the front and back loops of the stitch that you are putting a new stitch into.
+When you yarn over, there should now be three strands of wool over your hook, and when you pull that yarn through, there will now be one strand of wool left on the hook.
 Hope that makes sense?

 Sometimes a pattern will specify to crochet through the front loop only or back loop only, but remember, unless it specifies otherwise, always place the hook under BOTH loops.